 CIRCLE THEATRE COMPANY VOCAL DIRECTOR

-Erin Theriault is thrilled to be serving as Circle School of the Arts Interim Arts Director.
+Erin Theriault is thrilled to be Circle Christian School’s Arts Director.
 She has been a part of Circle Theatre Company since 2007, serving in a variety of capacities.
-She is currently also the CTC Vocal Director and has musically directed many CTC shows including You’re a Good Man, Charlie Brown; Through the Looking Glass, The Marvelous Wonderettes ’58, and Sasquatched!
-The Musical.
+She is currently also the CTC Vocal Director and has musically directed many CTC shows including You’re a Good Man, Charlie Brown; Through the Looking Glass, The Marvelous Wonderettes ’58, Sasquatched!
+The Musical, and Give My Regards to Broadway.
 Erin also spent many years as a performer, and has appeared on television, in musical theatre, and in concerts throughout the United States, Japan, and South America with Ray Conniff and the Singers.
 In addition to live performances, Erin has a variety of recordings to her credit as both a singer and songwriter, and has worked with such artists as Richard Carpenter and Glenn Frey.
 As a performer herself, she loves being a part of helping students find their own passion and love for the arts.
-She currently resides in Sorrento, FL, where she performs her favorite role of wife to David and mom to Jake (CTC alum and current CSP Director) and Sam (CTC alum and Palm Beach Atlantic University, Class of 2019).
+She currently resides in Sorrento, FL, where she performs her favorite role of wife to David and mom to Jake (CTC alum and current CSP Director) and daughter-in-law Hazel, and Sam (CTC alum and Palm Beach Atlantic University, Class of 2019).

 Danielle is excited to be a part of the Circle Theatre team, as it combines two of her passions: Theatre and Middle/High School Students.
 With a BFA in Acting from Elon University, Danielle knew God would one day use her talent and passion for acting in a creative way.
 While at Elon, Danielle became proficient in the craft in both the classroom and on the stage.
 Having been the Youth Pastor at Acts Two Church for over two years, Danielle is passionate about seeing young people recognize their potential for full, abundant and effective lives in Jesus!
 Combining her professional training in a wide range of acting techniques, enthusiasm for the craft, and excitement for encouraging and activating young people, Danielle believes the Circle Theatre Program is the perfect fit!